CamposGabriel/image-processing/README.md

 # Image processing program in C.
-This is a program develop for the Introduction of Programing Techniques lecture from UFRN.

 ## About
 The program will read a PPM image file and do one or more transformations on the image, acording with the user choice.